TERMS AND CONDITIONS OF SERVICE

 b. for services, between £276 and £1000, 50% prior to commencing the work and 50% after completion; or

-c. for services, over the value of £1000, 30% prior to commencing work, 35% to be paid half way through the work and 35% after completion ; or
+c. for services, over the value of £1000, 30% prior to commencing work, 35% to be paid half way through the work and 35% on completion ; or

 d. on the invoice dates set out in the quotation.

 28. Time for payment shall be of the essence of the Contract.
-Furthermore, we reserve the right to withhold public access to any of our work until all fees have been paid.
+Furthermore, we reserve the right to withhold both private and public access to any of our work until all fees have been paid.

-29. Without limiting any other right or remedy we have for statutory interest, if you do not pay within the period set out above, we will charge you interest at the rate of 4% above the base lending rate of the Bank of England from time to time on the amount outstanding until payment is received in full.
+29. Without limiting any other right or remedy we have for statutory interest, if you do not pay within the period set out above, we may charge you interest at the rate of 4% above the base lending rate of the Bank of England per month on the amount outstanding, until payment is received in full.

 30. All payments due under these Terms and Conditions must be made in full without any deduction or withholding except as required by law and neither of us can assert any credit, set-off or counterclaim against the other in order to justify withholding payment of any such amount in whole or in part.

-31. If you do not pay within the period set out above, we can suspend any further provision of the Services and cancel any future services which have been ordered by, or otherwise arranged with, you.
+31. If you do not pay within the period set out above, we may suspend any further provision of services and cancel any future services which have been ordered by, or otherwise arranged with you, including emergency support or any services we may provide on a recurring basis.

 Sub-Contracting and assignment

-34. We can at any time assign, transfer, charge, subcontract or deal in any other manner with all or any of our rights under these Terms and Conditions and can subcontract or delegate in any manner any or all of our obligations to any third party.
+36. We may at any time assign, transfer, charge, subcontract or deal in any other manner with all or any of our rights under these Terms and Conditions and can subcontract or delegate in any manner any or all of our obligations to any third party.

-35. You must not, without our prior written consent, assign, transfer, charge, subcontract or deal in any other manner with all or any of your rights or obligations under these Terms and Conditions.
+37. You may not, without our prior written consent, assign, transfer, charge, subcontract or deal in any other manner with all or any of your rights or obligations under these Terms and Conditions.

 a. commit a material breach of your obligations under these Terms and Conditions; or